ankakom/cisco-ios-xe-programmability-lab-module-6-mdt/README.md

 # Model-Driven Telemetry

 Network data collection for today s high-density platforms and scale is becoming a tedious task for monitoring and troubleshooting.
-There is a need for operational data from different devices in the network to be collected in a centralized location, so that cross-functional groups can collaboratively work to analyze and fix an issue.
+There is a need for operational data from different devices in the network to be collected in a centralized location so that cross-functional groups can collaboratively work to analyze and fix an issue.

 **Model-driven Telemetry** (MDT) provides a mechanism to stream data from an MDT-capable device to a destination.
 It uses a new approach for network monitoring in which data is streamed from network devices continuously using a push model and provides near real-time access to operational statistics for monitoring data.
-Applications can subscribe to specific data items they need, by using standards-based YANG data models over open protocols.
+Applications can subscribe to specific data items they need by using standards-based YANG data models over open protocols.
 Structured data is published at a defined cadence or on-change, based upon the subscription criteria and data type.

 There are two main MDT Publication/Subscription models, Dial-in and Dial-out: